dialog-semiconductor/BLE_SDK6_examples/connectivity/central_Security_Demo/readme.md

 # BLE Central Security Demo Project

 ## Example description
-A DA14585/6 Central side project with basic scan/connect and security feature.
+A DA14585/6 or DA14531 Central side project with basic scan/connect and security feature.
 The main purpose is to demonstrate the basic pairing, encryption and bonding process on central side.
 It will actively pair up with peripheral devices and store bonding information on connection or passively respond to security request from peripheral.
 None SDK related functions on both central and peripheral sides can be printed to track the process of pairing/bonding process.

 # Features